FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 </body>
 ```

-This HTML includes 2 JavaScript libraries:
+This HTML page includes 2 JavaScript libraries:

-* The code for the application itself (`my-spa-code-1.0.0.js`)
+* The code for the application itself: `my-spa-code-1.0.0.js`
-* A library we found online that did something cool and we just pulled it in (`a-library-found-online-that-looked-cool-0.42.0.js`)
+* A library we found online that did something cool we needed and we pulled in: `a-library-found-online-that-looked-cool-0.42.0.js`

 Let's assume that our code is 100% secure and we don't have to worry about it.
 The issue here is that the library we pulled in is an unknown quantity.
 It might include other libraries as well.
 Remember that the DOM is dynamic.
 Any JavaScript can load any other JavaScript library simply by updating the DOM with more `<script>` tags.
 Therefore, we have very little chance of ensuring that every other line of code from third-party libraries is secure.